michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0129.md

 - n: an alert and refreshed state
 - n: a feeling of considerable warmth
 ### Family
-glow: counterglow, glowed, glowing, glows+;glowing: glowingly, glowings
+- glow: counterglow, glowed, glowing, glows+
+- glowing: glowingly, glowings
 ### Examples
 - In the rows in front of me, I see supertitles glowing in German, in Spanish.
 - Despite this apparent open challenge to Putin, the museum received a glowing review from the state-run news agency.